Factbox: Climate change plans of the leading U.S. Democratic candidates

 Biden’s rivals have accused him of offering a weak plan that would not achieve decarbonization goals.
 They point out that during his time in the Obama administration, domestic crude oil production rose 77% and the United States lifted a decades-long ban on crude oil exports.

-Michael Bloomberg, a media billionaire and former New York City mayor, said last year he will give $500 million to a Sierra Club campaign called Beyond Carbon, pressuring coal plants to shut and stop the growth of natural gas.
+Michael Bloomberg, a media billionaire and former New York City mayor, said last year he will give $500 million to a campaign coordinated with the Sierra Club and other green groups called Beyond Carbon, pressuring coal plants to shut and stop the growth of natural gas.

 While he takes credit for shutting hundreds of coal plants, low natural gas prices have arguably played a bigger role in their shuttering than activism.
 Bloomberg fought to shut global coal plants as a U.N. special envoy for climate, a post from which he stepped down to enter the race.